-MIDAS runs under VORTEX as a level 0 background task and may be cataloged into the background library using the procedures described in the VORTEX Reference Manual (Varian document 98 A 9952 10x).
+MIDAS runs under VORTEX as a level 0 background task and may be cataloged into the background library using the procedures described in the VORTEX Reference Manuals.

-MIDAS under MOS must be added to the system file using the system preparation Program as described in the Varian Master Operating System Reference Manual (Varian document 98 A 9952 09x).
+MIDAS under MOS must be added to the system file using the system preparation Program as described in the Varian Master Operating System Reference Manual.

-MIDAS in the standalone environment makes use of the Standalone FORTRAN IV loader, runtime I/O and runtime utility.
-Use of the components are describe in the Varian 620 FORTRAN IV Reference Manual (Varian document 98 A 9902 03x).
+MIDAS in the standalone environment makes use of the Standalone FORTRAN IV loader runtime I/O and runtime utility.
+Use of the components is described in the FORTRAN IV Reference Manual.